2 - Medical

 - Hold it in place for 10 seconds.

-- Repeat in 5 to 15 minutes if symptoms persist.
+- Repeat with a new injector in 5 to 15 minutes if symptoms persist.

 - Seek medical attention as soon as possible.